EVBox charger autostart module

 When I recently received an email asking for simple, step-by-step instructions on how to make an EVBox charger stand-alone, the idea of a simple autostart module came back to me.
 But this time, I did make it.

-This project is becoming increasingly relevant, as the manufacturer, EVBox, has all but gone under.
-Their EverOn backend—ironically named—is now offline, rendering all chargers that still attempt to connect to it useless.
-This module could potentially save many perfectly good chargers from becoming e-waste.
+This project is increasingly relevant, as the manufacturer, EVBox, has all but gone under.
+Their EverOn backend—ironically named—is now offline, rendering all chargers that depend on it useless.
+The autostart module could potentially save many perfectly good chargers from the landfill.

-EVBox G3 wallbox chargers consist of two main components: the charger itself and a modem.
+EVBox G2 and G3 chargers consist of two main components: the charger itself and a modem.
 The charger does not make any decisions on its own, it leaves that to the modem.
-The modem responds to some messages itself, but needs to contact the EVBox EverOn backend for others.
+The modem responds to some requests itself, but needs to contact the EVBox EverOn backend for others.
 This is the reason why everything stopped working when the EverOn backend was shut down.

 The autostart module replaces the modem and provides everything the charger needs to function, without requiring an actual modem or backend connection.
 It effectively turns the charger into a stand-alone autostart unit.
 No subscription or backend connection is required.

-Only a subset of the charger’s functionality is implemented.
+Only a subset of the charger’s functionality is implemented in the module.
 Features such as metering, remote control, and authentication are not supported.
-The module is designed specifically for EVBox G2 and G3 chargers, produced between roughly 2015 and 2020.
+The module is designed specifically for EVBox G2 and G3 chargers, produced between roughly 2015 and 2021.
 If your charger resembles the photo on the left, it is supported.

 The hardware for the module is quite simple and requires only a small number of components.
 Charger-specific details are documented here.

-Communication with the charger uses RS-485, so the design includes an RS-485 transceiver, protection diodes, and termination and bias resistors.
-The original modem used an Analog Devices ADM3485, which is an excellent transceiver, so I used the same type.
+Communication with the charger uses RS-485, so the design includes a RS-485 transceiver, protection diodes, and termination and bias resistors.
+The original modem used an Analog Devices ADM3485, which is an excellent transceiver, so I used the same one.

 To step down the voltage from the 12 V rail, an AMS1117 voltage regulator is used.
 The circuit draws very little current (only a few mA), making a linear regulator the simplest solution.
 A tantalum capacitor provides output stability.